Opole Zachodnie railway station

-Opole Zachodnie railway station is a station on the western bank of the River Oder in Opole, Opole Voivodeship, Poland.
-An extensive amount of the station is located on a viaduct by Wojska Polskiego Street.
-In 2003, the station underwent major renovation works, together with the modernisation of the Wrocław–Opole railway line.
+Opole Zachodnie is a railway station in the city of Opole within the Opole Voivodeship in southern Poland.
+Situated on the western bank of the Oder, an extensive amount of the station is located on a viaduct adjacent to Wojska Polskiego street.

+In 2003, the station underwent major renovation works, together with the modernisation of the Bytom–Wrocław railway.
 The station has high passenger flow for passengers heading to and from Nysa and Wrocław.